AdobeDocs/commerce-merchant-services.en/help/payment-services/financial-reporting.md

 ---
 title: Financial reporting
-description: [!DNL Payment Services] offers comprehensive reporting so that you can get a clear view of your store's orders and payments.
+description: "[!DNL Payment Services] offers comprehensive reporting so that you can get a clear view of your store's orders and payments."
 role: User
 feature: Payments
 level: Intermediate